TheChrisK/PMM/README.md

 This collection includes films where the city plays a character role in the story.
 For now this is only in the U.S.
 The films come from my own Trakt collections.
 If you have a movie that needs to be added, please let me know.

+The below posters were created by me using the PMM default template provided by [@meisnate12](https://github.com/meisnate12).

 <img src="https://raw.githubusercontent.com/TheChrisK/PMM/main/cities.png">

 ```yaml